-- 20-25 marks A completely, or almost completely, correct answer, showing excellent understanding of the concepts and skill in carrying through the arguments and/or calculations; minor slips or omissions only. - 13-19 marks A good though not complete answer, showing understanding of the concepts and competence in handling the arguments and/or calculations.
+- 20-25 marks A completely, or almost completely, correct answer, showing excellent understanding of the concepts and skill in carrying through the arguments and/or calculations; minor slips or omissions only. - 13-19 marks A good though not complete answer, showing understanding of the concepts and competence in handling the arguments and/or calculations, and some evidence of problem-solving ability.
 Such an answer might consist of an excellent answer to a substantial part of the question, or a good answer to the whole question which nevertheless shows some flaws in calculation or in understanding or in both. - 7-12 marks Standard material has been substantially and correctly answered with some possible minor progress on to other parts of the question. - 0-6 marks Some progress has been made with elementary, accessible material.